 Many people fear going through a divorce because they may not have enough money to go through life without panicking about their bills and mortgage.
 However, it is possible to seek spousal support, otherwise known as alimony.
 Read through today’s blog post to learn just a little bit more!
-If you feel as though this is something you may be entitled to, contact Law Offices of Shannon C. Smith.
+If you feel as though this is something you may be entitled to, contact Smith Law.
 We look forward to helping you!

 Why Spousal Support?